sandy619g/order-service/README.md

-# Spring Boot Upload CSV Files to store to MySQL database example
+# Spring Boot App to Upload Order CSV Files to store to MySQL database example
+# Includes CRUD operations for Order

 Steps to Run this application